-The Gibson thinline guitars were very popular in the mid-late 1960s, and as the decade ended two new models were added to the line, both making their catalogue debuts here.
-The Gibson Crest was a very fine rosewood bodied guitar, only available between 1969 and 1972 - this is it's only US catalogue appearance; likewise for the birch bodied ES-340, though it did remain in the Gibson line a little longer, until 1974.
+The Gibson thinline guitars were very popular in the mid-late 1960s, and as the decade ended two new models were added to the line, both making their catalog debuts here.
+The Gibson Crest was a very fine rosewood bodied guitar, only available between 1969 and 1972 - this is it's only US catalog appearance; likewise for the birch bodied ES-340, though it did remain in the Gibson line a little longer, until 1974.

 Other instruments included in this booklet are well established: the Byrdland (now with it's original 50s Venetian cutaway body styling), the double cutaway ES 330/335/335-12/345 and 355 TDSV, the ES-125TDC (and single pickup TC), and a student model, the ES-120T.

 But the popularity of thinlines was declining, especially for younger/student guitarists.
-By the time of the next thinline catalogue in 1975 only five models remained, mostly the higher end guitars: the 335, 345, 355, Byrdland and a new entry level model the ES-325 (actually the Byrdland was moved to the 1975 electric acoustics brochure).
+By the time of the next thinline catalog in 1975 only five models remained, mostly the higher end guitars: the 335, 345, 355, Byrdland and a new entry level model the ES-325 (actually the Byrdland was moved to the 1975 electric acoustics brochure).